-Working in publishing, we encounter plagiarism often.
-Being friends with a number of writers and authors we sadly find too many opportunities to commiserate about it.
+When worked in publishing, I encountered plagiarism often.
+Being a writer who is friends with a number of other writers and authors we sadly find too many opportunities to commiserate about it.
 Plagiarism is a problem, a sweeping-all-over-the-internet-this-is-what-happens-when-everyone-thinks-they-should-be-a-prolific-writer problem.
 It costs writers, readers, and plagiarists more than anyone realizes.
 It cheapens and dilutes creativity and wisdom.
 It reduces appreciation for the work of good writers and reduces their satisfaction in doing good work.
 What follows are some observations I’ve been thinking about regarding plagiarism and plagiarists.

 Plagiarism is really easy.
 You just take someone else’s work and take their name off it.
 It is even easier to avoid; you just don’t take someone else’s work at all.